saigon-devs/docker-api-wrapper/README.md

-# What about docker-api-wrapper library
+# Docker API Wrapper

-Docker API Wrapper that make us call to the Docker API fast, easy and works like a charm
+Docker API Wrapper that makes us call to the Docker API fast, easy and works like a charm...

 # Build status